blenderbox/enrollwise-fe-cli/README.md

 You can install CLI either globally or locally.

-To install globally run `yarn global add enrollwise-fe-cli` or `npm i -g enrollwise-fe-cli`;
+To install globally run `yarn global add enrollwise-fe-cli` or `npm i -g enrollwise-fe-cli`.

 To install locally run `yarn add -D enrollwise-fe-cli` or `npm i --save-dev enrollwise-fe-cli` in the root of your project.